All students work through Student Employment

 The Student Employment Office uses the Job Classification Form to determine the classification and pay rate for each position.
 Student wages are set with certain objectives in mind: equity among students performing comparable tasks, availability of funds, and ease and consistency in administrative maintenance.

 Wheaton currently uses a wage system with four levels of pay.
-The hourly academic year 2013-2014 wage scale is as follows:
+As of January 1, 2015, the hourly academic year wage scale is as follows:

 Supervisors may request a review of the classification and pay of a position during the Spring rehire period or during the summer.